 The motherboard comes with a surface mount 478-pin Zero Insertion Force (ZIF) socket.
-The socket is designed for the Intel[®] Pentium[®] 4 Processor in the 478-pin package with 512KB L2 cache.
+The socket is designed for the Intel® Pentium® 4 and Prescott processors in the 478-pin package.
 This processor supports 533/400MHz front side bus (FSB), and allows data transfer rates of up to 4.3GB/s.